Klaha: 2000–2001: Malice Mizer

 Four years after Haruna's departure from Pride of Mind, in 2000, his friend Yu~ki, the bassist of Malice Mizer, invited him to provide vocals for the band's upcoming album, Bara no Seidou.
 Haruna adopted the name "Klaha" as his artistic pseudonym.
-His first release with the band was the "Shiroi Hada ni Kuruu Ai to Kanashimi no Rondo" single.
+His first release with the band was the "Shiroi Hada ni Kurū Ai to Kanashimi no Rondo" single.
 The Bara no Seidou album was released on August 23, 2000.
 Klaha remained a session vocalist until Malice Mizer's live at the Nippon Budokan in September 2000, when he became an official member of the band.

 In 2001, along with his fellow members of Malice Mizer, Klaha starred in a feature-length vampire movie Bara no Konrei (Mayonaka ni Kawashita Yakusoku).
 The band released three singles featuring Klaha as the vocalist: "Gardenia", "Beast of Blood", and "Garnet ~Kindan no Sono e~".
 Malice Mizer disbanded in December 2001.